slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
-+ damon_peters@x -- “The river became cleaner and the towns died."
-+ defiyantlyfree@x -- Reparations means people who never had any slaves must pay people who were never slaves.
-This is the most idiotic Marxist lunacy.
-Stop it.
-+ elonmusk@x -- Had this election not been won by Trump, civilization would be lost.
-+ g_s_bhogal@x -- A fundamental delusion of marxism and wokeism is that life is zero-sum; that for one group to achieve great success, another must be oppressed.
-This is why many on the left oppose merit; they mistake excellence for exploitation, and mediocrity for morality.
-+ giammacool@x -- Men have a monopoly on force.
-Whether brute physical strength in the past or military strength today.
-That’s why men and women can’t be truly equal.
-Female «rights» exist because men enforce them.
 + kunalb11@x -- Easiest way to build a tribe is to convince a group of people that their current misfortune is not due to their choices but instead due to presence and actions of another group.
-+ naval@x -- A culture is a co-operating system for humans.
-+ naval@x -- America is forged by immigrants and descendants of immigrants.
+> *"America is forged by immigrants and descendants of immigrants.
 Self-selecting for the American Dream.
-Choosing freedom over safety, opportunity over handouts, prosperity over equality
+Choosing freedom over safety, opportunity over handouts, prosperity over equality"  -- naval@x*
+> *"A culture is a co-operating system for humans."  -- naval@x*
-+ naval@x -- Angry people vote, the apathetic stay home.
+> *"Angry people vote, the apathetic stay home.
 Trump has to make you angry at the state of affairs.
-Kamala has to make you angry at Trump.
+Kamala has to make you angry at Trump."  -- naval@x*
-+ naval@x -- Drone proliferation will democratize Mutually Assured Destruction and possibly lead to an uneasy peace.
+> *"Drone proliferation will democratize Mutually Assured Destruction and possibly lead to an uneasy peace."  -- naval@x*
-+ naval@x -- Free speech is how you spot the errors, voting is how you fix them, and staying armed is how you keep those rights.
+> *"Free speech is how you spot the errors, voting is how you fix them, and staying armed is how you keep those rights."  -- naval@x*
-+ naval@x -- It’s nationalists vs communists from here on out.
+> *"It’s nationalists vs communists from here on out."  -- naval@x*
-+ naval@x -- It’s the battle of the masculine men and the feminine women vs the masculine women and the feminine men.
+> *"It’s the battle of the masculine men and the feminine women vs the masculine women and the feminine men."  -- naval@x*
-+ naval@x -- Libertarianism can only emerge in the cocoon of a functioning, high-trust republic.
+> *"Libertarianism can only emerge in the cocoon of a functioning, high-trust republic."  -- naval@x*
-+ naval@x -- Local environmentalism is real.
-Global environmentalism is performative.
+> *"Local environmentalism is real.
+Global environmentalism is performative."  -- naval@x*
-+ naval@x -- Marxism is the religion with a thousand faces.
+> *"Marxism is the religion with a thousand faces."  -- naval@x*
-+ naval@x -- Mass drone manufacturing capability is the new nuclear weapon.
+> *"Mass drone manufacturing capability is the new nuclear weapon."  -- naval@x*
-+ naval@x -- Socialism is the suicide pact of mediocrity.
+> *"Socialism is the suicide pact of mediocrity."  -- naval@x*
-+ naval@x -- Tech is the accelerator, regulation is the brake.
+> *"Tech is the accelerator, regulation is the brake."  -- naval@x*
-+ naval@X -- Technology breeds collectivism, because it increases leverage, and therefore the gap between winners and losers.
+> *"Technology breeds collectivism, because it increases leverage, and therefore the gap between winners and losers."  -- naval@x*
-+ naval@x -- The greatest threats to the future are suppression of freedom of speech—freedom of mathematics, freedom of expression, and freedom of creation.
+> *"The greatest threats to the future are suppression of freedom of speech—freedom of mathematics, freedom of expression, and freedom of creation.
 And those are pointless if they can’t be backed up by violence.
 If you don’t have your own ability to inflict violence, it will be taken away from you.
 One recent tweet I had said, “The right to vote does not give you power.
 Power gives you the right to vote."
 You can just do a simple thought exercise: If there were a hundred of us on a desert island and we’re trapped, and we all kind of have to cooperate to create a new society.
 Suppose there are 10 people on the island who are all from the same ethnic background, who are all extremely unified, and they have all the guns.
 Those 10 have it, the other 90 don’t.
 Who do you think is going to end up running the place “for the benefit of the others"?
 Anyone who’s been around the block a few times knows what’s going to happen.
 So it’s just the nature of humans that if you want freedom at the individual level, if you want the rights to be dispersed and distributed, the power has to be dispersed and distributed.
 And there’s very few institutions and organizations that do that.
 Really, it’s the right to bear arms, cryptography, free speech, mathematics, personal computing.
 These are examples of decentralized technologies and capabilities that spread power amongst people.
-Most things concentrate power.
+Most things concentrate power."  -- naval@x*
-+ naval@x -- The left is morally driven to hate inequality and finds itself opposing human nature, free markets, and evolution.
+> *"The left is morally driven to hate inequality and finds itself opposing human nature, free markets, and evolution.
 The right is the ragtag coalition of people that want to be left alone - merchants, nationalists, the religious, libertarians.
-What unifies the right is the left.
+What unifies the right is the left."  -- naval@x*
-+ naval@x -- The real tax is society forcing otherwise productive people to pay attention to politics.
+> *"The real tax is society forcing otherwise productive people to pay attention to politics."  -- naval@x*
-+ naval@x -- The struggle between collectivists and individualists is as old as humanity.
+> *"The struggle between collectivists and individualists is as old as humanity."  -- naval@x*
-+ naval@X -- They want to punish you for your words because they can’t punish you for your thoughts.
+> *"They want to punish you for your words because they can’t punish you for your thoughts."  -- naval@x*
-+ naval@x -- Vote to protect the American dream of equal opportunity, not a Marxist fantasy of equal outcome.
+> *"Vote to protect the American dream of equal opportunity, not a Marxist fantasy of equal outcome."  -- naval@x*
-+ nayibbukele@x -- "Algunos dicen que hemos encarcelado miles, pero la realidad es que hemos liberado a millones.
-Ahora son los buenos los que viven libres.
-Sin miedo".
-+ pmddomingos@x -- The postwar era has ended.
-The prewar era has begun.
-+ realmaalouf@x -- Churches and synagogues all over the world require police protection.
-Mosques do not.
-Islamophobia is not real.
-Islamic terrorism is.
-+ wildbarestepf@x -- anti-capitalism isn’t a philosophy. it’s a death wish dressed up as a virtue signal. it’s the aesthetic of rebellion powered by an iPhone, subsidized by Uber Eats, and resting on 400 years of industrial infrastructure you take for granted because you’ve never built a single useful thing in your life. you’re not oppressed. you’re just ungrateful.
 > *"A candidate is a person who gets money from the rich and votes from the poor to protect them from each other.*
 > *"A constitution is an algorithm for running a country."  -- Pedro Domingos*
 > *"A country’s assets reside in the tinkerers, the hobbyists, and the risk-takers."  -- Nassim Taleb*